You know what it’s like being attracted to the same sex as a Christian?

 How tiring it must be to live with these masks.
 And I believe there are ways we can do better in caring for brothers and sisters like Jon.

 Why have I written this?
 I guess I want to say to the Christian who’s struggling with same-sex attraction, that I probably understand only a fraction of what you live through on a daily basis.
-From the strained hope of long having asked for this cup to be taken from you, to the not knowing of why God made you with these attractions – I can only imagine what it’s like being in your shoes.
+From the strained hope of long having asked for this cup to be taken from you, to not knowing why I was born with such attractions – I can only imagine what it’s like being in your shoes.

 To see how you have not been faithless in striving towards the godliness and self-restraint God has called all of us to compels me in my own journey.
 And if I’ve acted out of ignorance or entitlement, forgive me.
 I am not better than you.
 We all come from the same fallenness.
 As such we are all offered the same grace.